 |Frydays Bar & Restaurant||(758) 450-8056||Caribbean||Very Casual||1.0 mi.||SE|

-Another option worth considering is Reduit Beach, which is located three quarters of a mile away.
+Another location you may want to try is Reduit Beach, which is located three quarters of a mile to the southeast.
 Your island experience is sure to be unforgettable at Reduit Beach, where there is so much to see and do, you may have to come back to experience it all.

-St. Lucia has some unforgettable natural wonders to explore, so visiting Pigeon Point Beach is just one way you can enjoy a sunny afternoon.
+There are plenty of natural wonders to behold on St. Lucia, and paying a visit to Pigeon Point Beach is just one way you can spend your afternoon.

 Help us improve!
 We welcome your corrections and suggestions.